-It is a pleasure to thank Michael D. Chekroun for Figs.1.7 and 1.8.
-Discussions with him and with several other colleagues including but not restricted to D. Kondrashov, J. C. McWilliams, J. D. Neelin, E. Simonnet, S. Wang, and I. Zaliapin have helped develop the ideas in this chapter, and more particularly those formulated in Sec.
-5. Related work is partially supported by NSF grant DMS-0934426 and by by ONR-MURI grant N00014-12-1-0911.
+It is a pleasure to thank Mickael D. Chekroun for Figs. 1.7 and 1.8.
+Discussions with him and with several other colleagues - including but not restricted to D. Kondrashov, J. C. McWilliams, J. D. Neelin, E. Simonnet, S. Wang, and I. Zaliapin - have helped develop the ideas in this chapter, and more particularly those formulated in Sec.
+1.5.
+Equation (1.6) and the associated discussion in Sec.
+1.3.2 is based on a talk given by Henk A. Dijkstra at a meeting on "Mathematical Paradigms of Climate Science" in Rome, June 2013.
+Thoughtful and constructive comments by two anonymous reviewers have helped improve the presentation.
+Related work is partially supported by NSF grant DMS-0934426 and by by ONR-MURI grant N00014-12-1-0911.